JAmalMichael/24JohnWoo/README.md

-💫 I'm currently lookibng for partners to learn and generate new ideas together.
+💫 I'm currently looking for partners to learn and generate new ideas together.

 📫 You can reach me at eshimi090@gmail.com